zbabtkis/NumberFlipper/README.md

 Support
 -------

-Well...
-I've only tested it in Chrome, but it should work in all browsers that support CSS3 transforms (IE 9+).
+NumberFlipper works in all modern browsers that support CSS3 transforms (IE 9+).
 If you need more support add a transform polyfill to your page: http://www.useragentman.com/blog/2010/03/09/cross-browser-css-transforms-even-in-ie/

+There is currently a bug in Chrome that prevents the perspective change from overflowing outside of the NumberFlipper element.
+Any pull requests that propose a workaround to this bug are welcome!

 Coming Soon
 -----------